Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Discussion and conclusion

-In their yet-unpublished preprint, they confront the same research gap in economic complexity theory - that of bridging the ECI with an actual measure of capabilities - and analytically solve the original Hidalgo-Hausmann model of capabilities under the same realization that an output function mapping country capabilities to production levels of products, rather than a binary specialization function, was needed to define ECI under the scope of the model.
+In effect, the ECI is an empirically successful proxy for the scope and extent of these capabilities - not just an empirically successful forecaster of economic growth.
+This conclusion is remarkable not only in its ability to reconcile the longstanding tension between economic complexity and the model of capabilities it wields, but also in the fact that that it was reached theoretically in near-concurrent work by Hidalgo and Stojkoski.
+In their paper, Hidalgo and Stojkoski analytically solve the original Hidalgo-Hausmann model of capabilities under the same realization that an output function, rather than a binary specialization function, was needed to define ECI under the scope of the model.
 Through an analytical solution for a simpler single-capability variant of the model and a numerical simulation for a multi-capability model of combinatorial capabilities, they prove a mathematical interpretation of the ECI eigenvector as a perfect estimator of "the average capability endowment of an economy", dividing the world into economies which are most likely to possess a specific capability and economies which are least likely to do so.
 Though our work tackles an identical research problem, our contributions are fundamentally complementary - even mutually reinforcing - in nature. \\